vitorpamplona/relayserver/README.md

 # RelayServer

-Simple relay server between two clients that will have known code to each other.
+Simple socket relay server between two clients that known each other.

 # Running